 You must always get a dog checked out by somebody trained to identify current and potential health issues in Siberian Huskies.
 Your local vet is your friend when it comes to assessing the health of a dog.
 Anyone trying to offload a puppy for free who refuses to let your vet check out the dog is likely to be hiding something, so beware!

 It can be difficult to assess how social a puppy is, but there are some clues.
 If the puppy is “scared to death” of strangers that isn’t a good sign.
-Conversely if the puppy is aggressive towards you (or your shoes!) that can indicate some mishandling or lack of supervision on the owner’s side.
+Conversely, if the puppy is aggressive towards you (or your shoes!) that can indicate some mishandling or lack of supervision on the owner’s side.
 Again, neither is necessarily a bad thing if you have the patience and dedication to train the puppy.
+If you like to know more about husky training, check out our articles to learn more on how to manage your husky in your home – Husky Training.
 Those new to the Siberian Husky breed, however, are likely to find it a better option to go with a well-socialized puppy that is inquisitive, playful, and has a temperament likely to match the owner’s lifestyle.

 Still looking for a cheap or free Siberian Husky puppy?

 Why not try rescuing one?
-There are Siberian Husky rescue organisations in many US states and countries across the globe.
+There are Siberian Husky rescue organizations in many US states and countries across the globe.
 They are committed to matching the puppy to the right home and you can trust they are not simply offloading problems on to somebody else.
-A small fee might be involved which covers the survival of the organisation, and maybe some basic health checks, vaccinations, flea treatments etc.
+A small fee might be involved which covers the survival of the organization, and maybe some basic health checks, vaccinations, flea treatments, etc.